Transfer Next Steps | Tampa Campus

 Once you complete your final semester at your previous institution, you will need to submit your final transcripts from the last institution you attended.
 If you received an AA at your last institution, please wait until your degree is reflected on your transcript to send to USF.

-If you need to check on the status of your missing documents, visit the Admissions Portal.
+If you need to check on the status of your missing documents, visit the Applicant Portal.

 If you need to submit your final transcripts, visit our Transcript Submission instructions page.